daviduvalle/warfarin_dosing/README.md

 # Warfarin dosing

-The project contains two baseline algorithms and one linear multi-arm bandit (LinUCB) that try to find the right dose of Warfarin for patients with risk of developing blood clots.
+The project contains two baseline algorithms and one linear multi-arm bandit.
+(LinUCB) All try to find the right dose of Warfarin which is a treatment for blood cloths.
+This problem as simplification since it assigns low/med/high doses instead of actual milligrams.

 # Run
     virtualenv -p python3 myenv; source myenv/bin/activate